yuki-kimoto/giblognet/old/README_v1.md

 ## Check Perl Version

 Check Perl version.
-You can use GitPrep if the Perl version is 5.8.7+;
+You can use Giblog Net if the Perl version is 5.8.7+;

     perl -v